skadio1990/gauge-kotlin-selenium/README.md

-# Kotlin Gauge
+# Kotlin | Gauge | Selenium

 ## Overview

-API and UI Automation Demo using Selenium and Gauge in Kotlin.
+BDD API and UI Automation Demo using Selenium and Gauge in Kotlin.

 ## Pre Requisites (MacOS)
 1. Java